You can’t. Not make him respect you.

 So don’t immediately assume he’s deliberately dissing you.
 Consider actually teaching him how to respect you, how to live up to the same standards that you now expect from yourself.

-Perhaps it's important to you that he doesn't keep you waiting when you meet for a date.
+For example, perhaps it’s important to you that he doesn’t keep you waiting when you meet for a date.
 The first time he turns up late, calmly explain how you feel.
-Use words of one syllable, don't judge him, and don't attack his character.
-The next time, wait 20 minutes, and if you haven't heard from him, go home or go on without him.
-When he phones, remain friendly but be clear that you won't be treated in this way.
+Use words of one syllable, don’t judge him, and don’t attack his character.
+The next time, wait 20 minutes, and if you haven’t heard from him, go home or go on without him.
+When he phones, remain friendly but be clear that you won’t be treated in this way.
+His actions have consequences.

-If he still doesn't get it and his tardiness becomes a pattern, consider whether the relationship is one you want to pursue.
-(And pursue is the right word; you've given him the upper hand and he'll always be out of reach.)
+If he still doesn’t get it and his tardiness becomes a pattern, consider whether the relationship is one you want to pursue.
+(And make no mistake, pursue is the right word; you’ve given him all the power and he’ll always be out of reach.)

 Give him space

 Once we’re over the early infatuated phase of the relationship all men crave time to do our own stuff.
 This is not a sign that he’s losing interest.
 It will become a problem only if you make it one, by not accepting this normal male behavior.

 When men are asked what most infuriates them about women, then words like “needy” and “clingy” soon appear.
 Don’t be this nightmare woman.